 But any assessment/analysis is not complete until you conclude.
 To conclude about the quality of our indoor air we must first compare the results with some standards/guidelines and then rate the quality of indoor air based on that standards/guidelines.

 How would we rate our Indoor Air Quality?

 To be able to easily rate the quality of indoor air, certain guidelines/standards have been designed.
 These standards are different for each country.
 The reason for them to be different is every place has different climatic conditions and different pollutant range.

-In India, no separate Indoor air Quality standards / guidelines are yet designed.
-But, some components involved in determining indoor air quality are considered in National Building Code 2016 (NBC).
-The other standards we may look up to are given by World Health Organisation (WHO), Occupational Safety and Health Administration (OSHA) and American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+In India, no separate IAQ standards/guidelines are yet designed.
+But, some components involved in determining indoor air quality are considered in the National Building Code 2016 (NBC).
+The other standards we may look up to are given by World Health Organisation (WHO), Occupational Safety and Health Administration (OSHA) and the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

-Back in school after our exams we used to get grades, right?
-These grades; A, B, C, D were set on some guidelines; like if a student scores above 80 he gets A grade and so on.
+Back in school after our exams, we used to get grades, right?
+These grades; A, B, C, D were set on some guidelines; like if a student scores above 80 he gets an A grade and so on.

-Thus, Indoor air quality standards /guidelines give us a framework and help us in a way to achieve the best.
+Thus, these guidelines give us a framework and help us in a way to achieve the best.

-The table below gives a gist of indoor air quality standards and the permissible limit for different indoor air pollutants and factors that affect indoor air quality.
+The table below gives a gist of IAQ testing standards and the permissible limit for different indoor air pollutants and factors that affect indoor air quality.

 |Indoor Air Quality Parameters||Indoor Air Quality Standards|

 |CO||20 mg/m3||9 ppm (8 hours)||10 mg/m3||50 ppm (8 hours)|